Francis Wade Hughes: Early life and education

 Hughes was born the fifth and youngest child of John Hughes and Hannah Bartholomew.
 He studied law in Pottsville, Schuylkill County and Philadelphia.
 He was admitted to the bar of Schuylkill County in 1837.

 Career

 He was appointed Deputy Attorney General of the county in 1839.
 He would resign three times and be reappointed over the next eleven years.

 Hughes was elected to the Pennsylvania Senate for the 8th district and served from 1843 to 1844.
-In 1852 he was appointed Secretary of the Commonwealth, which he resigned in 1853 to become Attorney General.
+In 1852, he was appointed Secretary of the Commonwealth, which he resigned in 1853 to become Attorney General.

 As chairman of the 1862 Democratic State Committee, Hughes was singled out for vilification.
 His family ties in the Confederacy were played up, and worse, a draft resolution he authored (but never introduced) for the 1860 convention, suggesting Pennsylvania might secede, was attacked.
 Hughes was forced to resign, and never returned to politics.

-In 1876 he was the chief prosecutor in the Molly Maguires cases.
+In 1876, he was the chief prosecutor in the Molly Maguires cases.
 He had previously never prosecuted homicide cases and frequently defended with success those facing capital punishment.

-He is interred at the Charles Baber Cemetery in Pottsville, Pennsylvania.